 Here’s how you can help further the gospel work in the schemes of Scotland:

 Sign up to receive monthly updates by email.
-We will share updates and requests for prayer from Merkinch and other areas of 20schemes ministry.
+We will share updates and requests for prayer from church plants and other areas of 20schemes ministry.

 We rely completely on the financial support of our generous supporters.
-Could you make a one-off gift or sign up to regular giving for Merkinch?
+Could you make a one-off gift or sign up to regular giving?

-Merkinch desperately needs mature Christians to come and make Jesus known.
-Whether short or long-term, is God calling you to serve Him in the schemes of Scotland?
+The schemes desperately need mature Christians to come and make Jesus known.
+Whether short or long-term, is God calling you to serve Him in Scotland?